Krishawn Hogan: Professional career

+Pre-draft

 Upon capturing the attention of multiple NFL scouts during his college career, Hogan was the first ever player from Marian University to earn an NFL Combine invite.
 There, he tested as a 79th percentile athlete according to Nike's SPARQ metric.

-Arizona Cardinals
+Arizona Cardinals (first stint)

 After receiving contract offers from several teams as an undrafted free agent, Hogan agreed to join the Arizona Cardinals on April 29, 2017.
 Hogan reportedly performed impressively during his first mini-camp practices, though he earned reprimands from head coach Bruce Arians for multiple offside penalties.
 He was waived on September 2, 2017.

-Indianapolis Colts
+Indianapolis Colts (first stint)

 On September 4, 2017, Hogan was signed to the Indianapolis Colts' practice squad.
 He was promoted to the active roster on September 26, 2017.
 He was placed on injured reserve on October 9, 2017 after suffering a torn ACL in Week 5.

 On September 1, 2018, Hogan was waived/injured by the Colts and was placed on injured reserve.
 He was released on September 8, 2018.
 He was re-signed to the practice squad on October 19, 2018.
 He signed a reserve/future contract on January 13, 2019.

 On August 31, 2019, Hogan was waived by the Colts.